Finite subdivision rule: Quasi-isometry properties

 The quasi-isometry properties of the history graph can be studied using subdivision rules.
-For instance, the history graph is quasi-isometric to hyperbolic space exactly when the subdivision rule is conformal, as described in the combinatorial Riemann mapping theorem.
+For instance, the history graph is quasi-isometric to hyperbolic space exactly when the subdivision rule is "conformal", as described in the combinatorial Riemann mapping theorem.

 Applications

 Islamic Girih tiles in Islamic architecture are self-similar tilings that can be modeled with finite subdivision rules.
 In 2007, Peter J. Lu of Harvard University and Professor Paul J. Steinhardt of Princeton University published a paper in the journal Science suggesting that girih tilings possessed properties consistent with self-similar fractal quasicrystalline tilings such as Penrose tilings (presentation 1974, predecessor works starting in about 1964) predating them by five centuries.

 Subdivision surfaces in computer graphics use subdivision rules to refine a surface to any given level of precision.
-These subdivision surfaces (such as the Catmull-Clark subdivision surface) take a polygon mesh (the kind used in 3D animated movies) and refines it to a mesh with more polygons by adding and shifting points according to different recursive formulas.
-Although many points get shifted in this process, each new mesh is combinatorially a subdivision of the old mesh (meaning that for every edge and vertex of the old mesh, you can identify a corresponding edge and vertex in the new one, plus several more edges and vertices).
+These subdivision surfaces (such as the Catmull-Clark subdivision surface) take a polygon mesh (the kind used in 3D animated movies) and refine it to a mesh with more polygons by adding and shifting points according to different recursive formulas.
+Although many points get shifted in this process, each new mesh is combinatorially a subdivision of the old mesh (meaning that for every edge and vertex of the old mesh, one can identify a corresponding edge and vertex in the new one, plus several more edges and vertices).